ALLDATA Europe Privacy Policy

 When we seek your consent for processing personal data, Art.
 6(1)(a) GDPR acts as the legal basis for such data processing.
 We only rely on consent for processing your personal data if there are no other legal grounds permitting the processing.

-Furthermore, we seek consent when we intend to furnish information about our own products, services, and events, and that the legal ground of protecting legitimate interests, Art.
+Furthermore, we seek consent when we intend to furnish information about our own products, services, and events, and if the legal ground of protecting legitimate interests, Art.
 6(1)(f), is not available for the processing, or when soliciting your participation in a survey.

 c.
 Data processing for the pursuit or protection of legitimate interests